mhagger/git-test/README.md

     *   By default, test up to the "upstream" branch (if it is configured)
     *   `*..` -- test between specified commit and `HEAD` (though this is fragile if `HEAD` changes often, as is currently the case)
-    *   `--stdin` -- read commits/trees to test from standard input
     *   `-- [...]` -- pass arbitrary arguments to `git rev-list --reverse`

 *   Add a `git test fix <range>`, which starts an interactive rebase, changing the command for the first broken commit from "pick" to "edit".